top of page

 Angelo Christiaan and Nagare Willemsen for holding our space with care

-Georges Matisse, Gwenaelle Fossard and Sister Bernadette Fabre for allowing us to film inside La Chapelle du Rosaire of Matisse
+Georges Matisse, Gwenaelle Fossard and Sister Bernadette Fabre for granting us filming permit inside La Chapelle du Rosaire of Matisse

-Rietveld and Sandberg Library for allowing us to make a mess there
+Rietveld and Sandberg Library for allowing our mess

-Medialab Ineke Bakker, Ivo van Stiphout, Ramon Coelho for your support and kindness
+Medialab Ineke Bakker, Ivo van Stiphout, Ramon Coelho for support and kindness

 Michael & Luc Tombeur for support in St.Paul-de-Vence